CircleCI-Public/sagemaker-deploy-examples/post.md

 * Checking in on your model Release
 * Conclusion

-This tutorial guides you on how to use the [AWS SageMaker Orb](https://circleci.com/developer/orbs/orb/circleci/aws-sagemaker) to orchestrate model deployment to endpoints across different environments.
+This tutorial guides you on how to use the [Amazon SageMaker Orb](https://circleci.com/developer/orbs/orb/circleci/aws-sagemaker) to orchestrate model deployment to endpoints across different environments.
 It also shows how to use the CircleCI platform to monitor and manage promotions and rollbacks.
 The [example project](https://github.com/CircleCI-Public/sagemaker-deploy-examples) repository allows you to train a new model package version and then deploy it across multiple environments.

 ## Setting up a Release Integration Token

-First you'll want to setup a Release Integration token, so you can leverage the CircleCI UI to monitor your releases.
+First you'll want to set up a Release Integration token, so you can leverage the CircleCI UI to monitor your releases.
 (Please note that you must be an org admin to do this).
 Navigate to the **Releases** section.
 Select **Add Release Environment**.

 ![Blank Releases](images/blank-releases.png)

-Select `Amazon SageMaker`, add a Name and Create Enviroment.
+Select `Amazon SageMaker`, add a Name and Create Environment.

 ![Alt text](images/modal-create-new-environment.png)